mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper on how to infer sources in mechanistic spatio-temporal models:

+Okasaki, C., M.B.
+Hooten, and A.M.
+Berdahl.
+(In Press).
+Source reconstruction for spatio-temporal physical statistical models.
+Spatial Statistics.

 * New paper accepted on mechanistic spatio-temporal models for spatial data:

 Wright, W.J., P.N.
 Neitlich, A.E.
 Shiel, and M.B.
 Hooten.
 (In Press).
 Mechanistic spatial models for heavy metal pollution.
 Environmetrics.